MatthiasHansHeinrichSchmitt/infinigen-for-beginners/README.md

 ## 🧭 Simulator Integration

 - Tested with **Stonefish** and **Bluerov2 Gym (Meshcat)**
-- Exported `.obj` or `.dae` files are loaded, but complex scenes may break visualization
+- Exported `.obj` or `.dae` files are loaded, but complex scenes (high asset density) may break visualization
-- Downscale scene bounds or convert to `.glb` for animation support

 ---